Godhuli Alap: Synopsis

 Nolak is presented as a young woman who whose life takes a twist, taking her Kolkata-based advocate Arindam.
 Arindam spent most of his time fighting a case that had been running for almost 20 years.
 He had taken an oath that he would not marry until he brings peace to the farmers of Mourigram.
 But destiny brought these two souls together due to a promise made to Nolak's father.

-The story depicts that love does not respect age, caste or creed.
+The story depicts that love cannot be stopped due to age, caste or creed.
 It shows how love can grow among people from diverse backgrounds even without the support of the society.